LeeSteg/privatebebo/_posts/2019-05-09-HUDComponents.md

 Shooter games commonly use first-person and third-person POVs.
 With the third-person POV, the character is usually in the bottom-center of the screen.
 To avoid obscuring the character, display the ammo count in the upper-right or upper-left corner of the screen.
 With the first-person POV, the focus is in the center of the screen, so the ammo count is best placed in the mid-bottom part of the screen.

-Newer HUD designs integrate the ammo count with the weapon itself, so the traditional ammo count component may get eliminated.
+For example: In newer Sci-Fi games, the HUD integrates the ammo count with the weapon itself, and the traditional ammo count component is eliminated.

 The following examples illustrate how the **Ammo Count component** can be used in various types of games: